-Saturday TBC Celebrate life, share your light.
-Join Mandy and Robert for a Christmas Solstice Celebration under the setting sun and stars 6pm-9pm.
-This free family-friendly event includes kirtan, meditation, an earth prayer, chanting, a joyful circle dance, a giving circle, and a shared dinner at beautiful Kookaburra Creek.
+Celebrate life, share your light.
+Join Mandy, Robert and the Kookaburra community as we celebrate the Summer Solstice and Christmas.
+This free family-friendly event includes kirtan, meditation, an earth prayer, chanting, a joyful circle dance and a giving circle at our beautiful sanctuary, followed by a shared community dinner.
 Bring a gift for the giving circle, and vegetarian food to share.
 Come alone, come with friends, come with kids, all are welcome.

 the joy of giving and receiving

-Join us for a Christmas & Summer Solstice Celebration at beautiful Kookaburra Creek in the Perth hills.
-This event is our way of bringing together a community connected by yoga, compassion, kindness, joy and optimism for the future year ahead.
+Saturday 23 Dec 4pm-8pm Our annual Christmas & Summer Solstice Celebration at beautiful Kookaburra Creek in the Perth hills is a joyous annual end-of-year event.
+It is our way of bringing together a community connected by yoga, compassion, kindness, joy and optimism for the future year ahead.
 Together we share our light and love for the earth, and take this moment in time to simply connect and be content.

 Over the years many wonderful people have graced our studio, attended programs and retreats, and we would love to celebrate with you all at this joyful, soulful and deeply meaningful end-of-year event.